-Individual or 1040 taxes expire ten years after they are assessed.
-This important fact is why it is an important FIRST STEP for your tax professional to research your account with the IRS before doing anything else.
+Individual or 1040 tax liabilities expire ten years after they are assessed.
+The ten year statute-of-limitations is why it is an important FIRST STEP for your tax professional to research your account with the IRS before doing anything else.
 Your taxes might very well expire and no action is necessary.

 We later the learned that this "professional" did NOT have a license to practice before the IRS.
 In other words, he was NOT: 1. an Enrolled Agent (like us) 2. a C.P.A. or 3. an attorney.